-of thousands of Eastern bloc and Ciban advisers and over billion dollars or sophisticated Soviet military equipment poured into Central America menace the security of the hemisphere and should be newed as a strategic maneuver of concern to every member of the alliance.
+Today, we face challenges of similar magnitude.
+The influx of thousands of Eastern bloc and Cuban advisers and over a billion dollars of sophisticated Soviet military equipment poured into Central America menace the security of the hemisphere and should be viewed as a strategic maneuver of concern to every member of the alliance.
 Again, the United States is looked to for leadership.
 Again, we are in a volatile political situation at home.

-I leave for Europe however, with confidence.
+I leave for Europe, however, with confidence.
 This generation of free men and women will work together and succeed.